ajman098/dnd5e-shopinventory/README.md

 CREDIT
 ======

-Any and all credit for the layout and code of this project goes to crobi.
+Any and all credit for the layout and code of this project goes to Robert Autenrieth.
 You can see the original 5e quickref here: https://github.com/crobi/dnd5e-quickref

 The concept and a lot of the legwork comes from Jacob Valdez's Shop Inventory Spreadsheet.
 You can see the original here: https://roleplayingtips.com/tools/excel-file-generates-shop-inventory-for-you/